Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Not only do homeowners get federal tax breaks that are unavailable to renters, but owning a home gives you equity — and you can tap into that equity to start a business, ride out tough financial times or help fund your children’s college education.
 “The lack of a house can be a serious financial drawback,” Khalfani-Cox explains.

-Sokunbi agrees, noting that homeownership can be a way to transition wealth from one generation to the next.
+Sokunbi agrees, noting that investing in real estate can be a way that wealth is passed down from one generation to the next.
 Anderson, however, cautions homeowners to be wary of treating their nest like a nest egg.
 “The challenge with a home is two-fold,” Anderson told us.
 The first challenge is ensuring that your home appreciates in value over time — which, if you remember the way the housing market crashed during the Great Recession, might not be entirely within your control.

 The second challenge is ensuring you keep your home long enough to pass its value down to your children.
 “We’re all living a lot longer, and it’s rare that we’re still living in the house that we thought would be an asset at the end-of-life period.”
 Many people downsize to a smaller home before moving to a senior care center, assisted living center or nursing home — and the value of the home is often put towards the high costs of end-of-life care.